ruby-processing/JRubyArt/_posts/2017-02-08-installing-ruby.md

 ## Installing ruby

-There may be problems using the latest MRI ruby releases (should work OK with ruby-2.5 and possibly ruby-2.6), default setup is to use most recent JRuby, rather than a combination of MRI ruby and JRuby-Complete.
+There may be problems using the latest MRI ruby releases (should work OK with ruby-2.6), default setup is to use most recent JRuby, rather than a combination of MRI ruby and JRuby-Complete.

 ### Managers